mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 to sweep a room for bugs.

-Densitometer (TL 14): Densitometer (TL 14): The remote densitometer uses an object's natural gravity to measure its density, building up a three- dimensional image of the inside and outside of an object.
+Densitometer (TL 14): Densitometer (TL 14): The remote densitometer uses an object's natural gravity to measure its density, building up a three-dimensional image of the inside and outside of an object.
 5 kg.
 Cr.
 20,000.

 Bioscanner (TL 15): Bioscanner (TL 15): The bioscanner 'sniffs' for organic molecules